 - Allow access to their data balance.
 If you have a ParentShield SIM, tell them to text the word ‘balance’ to YOUR mobile phone

 - Every month, include a check that their phone has the latest operating software and firmware versions.
 Old out-of-date phones can allow background apps to stay alive and use data when you don’t expect it.

 - Turn off Mobile data at night.
 If you are restricting WiFi after bedtime this is absolutely essential.
 The ParentShield Portal allows you to do this easily with one switch.

 Get the Wifi on

-Wifi will almost certainly be as fast as mobile data and comes with the advantage of parental controls at the WiFi Router.
+Wifi will almost certainly be as faster these days than mobile data and comes with the advantage of parental controls at the WiFi Router.
 If your Router provides parental controls that’s great.
-If it doesn’t, or they’re not very good than simply swapping your DNS setting to use OpenDNS and using their free Family Shield or OpenDNS Home will give you great content filtering, and almost certainly a faster Internet Connection in the process.
+If it doesn’t, or they’re not very good, then simply swapping your DNS setting to use OpenDNS and using their free Family Shield or OpenDNS Home will give you great content filtering, and almost certainly a faster Internet Connection in the process.

 Here is a link to the packages and set-up guides:

 https://www.opendns.com/home-internet-security/ we have a blog post about creating a family-safe wifi network that includes OpenDNS – check it out!